Webinar | How Will Microbiome Reshape Anti-Aging Skin Care in 2026 Register Here

 Patent Insights

-While Uber shared the technology behind its driverless car and its machine learning-based models in the last few months, a lot of information could have been figured if anyone looked into the ride-hailing company’s published research papers and patents.
+While Uber shared the technology behind its driverless car and its machine learning-based models in the last few months, a lot of information could have been figured out if anyone had looked into the ride-hailing company’s published research papers and patents.

 LiDAR